 # Getting started

-Welcome to Squide (yes 🦑 with an "e"), a shell for Workleap federated applications.
-In this getting started section, you'll find an overview of the shell and a quick start guide to create a new federated application from scratch.
+Welcome to Squide (yes 🦑 with an "e"), a shell for Workleap web applications built on top of Module Federation, React Router and TanStack Query.
+In this getting started section, you'll find an overview of the shell and a quick start guide to create a new application from scratch.

-We have built this shell to facilitate the adoption of federated applications at Workleap by enforcing patterns that we believe will help feature teams successfully implement a distributed architecture.
+We originally built this shell to facilitate the adoption of federated applications at Workleap by enforcing patterns that we believe are essential for teams to successfully implement a distributed frontend architecture.

 # Module Federation

-We have identified 2 major challenges with frontend federated applications:
+We identified 2 major challenges with federated applications:

 • How can we prevent loading the same large dependencies twice when switching between modules?